 - Your skin has oozing sores; honey-yellow crusting; red, swollen, tender areas; or other signs of infection.
 You may need treatment with antibiotics or other drugs.

 - The affected skin does not respond to treatment with over-the-counter creams or medicated shampoos.
 You should have a medical diagnosis and treatment.

 - You are exposed to anyone with herpes simplex virus infection while you are having a flare-up of atopic dermatitis (eczema).
-You may be at increased risk of contracting the viral disorder.
+You are at increased risk of contracting the viral disorder.